openremote/openremote/README.md

 For authentication and authorization we are using [Keycloak](http://keycloak.jboss.org/).

-We are using the PostgreSQL as a database backend.
-Test and sample data will be installed fresh every time you start the services.
+We are using PostgreSQL as a database backend.
+Test and demo data will be installed fresh every time you start the services.
 Note that this is not suitable for a production configuration!

 To access the database directly with an SQL console, run: